Data protection compliance is an ongoing strategic priority for in-house counsel, particularly for solo lawyers or lean legal teams.

 - Identifies areas where processing activities may have evolved beyond initial compliance frameworks.

-Conducting data audits can be time consuming and resource intensive.
-Outsourcing a data protection audit can provide an independent assessment of your compliance framework and highlight areas requiring strategic attention.
+Conducting data audits can be time-consuming and resource-intensive.
+Outsourcing a data protection audit can provide an independent assessment of your compliance framework and identify areas that require strategic attention.

-Data Protection Impact Assessments (DPIAs) serve both as a compliance tool and strategic planning mechanism, particularly when evaluating new technologies or processing activities.
+Data Protection Impact Assessments (DPIAs) serve both as a compliance tool and a strategic planning mechanism, particularly when evaluating new technologies or processing activities.
 Consider integrating DPIA triggers into your project management framework to ensure early identification of data protection considerations.
+The ICO’s DPIA guidance outlines when and how to carry out these assessments effectively.

 The principle of data protection by design and default presents an opportunity to embed privacy considerations into your organisation's DNA.
 As in-house counsel, you can leverage this requirement to drive privacy-conscious innovation and risk management across the business.